This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 58. Buy energy-efficient appliance

-Energy-efficient appliances can be costly however they will turn out to be cheaper if you consider it for the long term.
+Energy-efficient appliances can be costly however they will turn out to be cheaper if you consider them for the long term.

-According to Energy Star, if you properly recycle your old refrigerator and replacing it with a new ENERGY STAR certified refrigerator, you can save more than $270 over the next 5 years.
+According to Energy Star, if you properly recycle your old refrigerator and replace it with a new ENERGY STAR certified refrigerator, you can save more than $270 over the next 5 years.

 59. Drink less alcohol.

 Or not drink at all.
-Alcohol is not good for you and it can wreak havoc in your health and in your pocket as well.
+Alcohol is not good for you and it can wreak havoc on your health and in your pocket as well.